tijjjy/Tailscale-DERP-Docker/README.md

 If you don't want to build the container, you can simply using the pre-built container I have added to the github container registry.

-**Note**: The pre-build container won't be updated instantly when new tailscale version are released due to personal priorities and merely finding the time to rebuild and push the container, if you find I haven't updated the container after a while, please make an issue on the repo or email me at github.1n35g@simplelogin.com and I will update the container as soon as possible.

 Using the docker-compose.yml file, simply change this line
 ```
 image: tailscale-derp-docker:1.0